 The Artois Hound is a direct descendant in small form of the Saint-Hubert.
 It is first mentioned in the Hundred Years War (fifteenth century) - King Henry VI of England made an entry into Paris accompanied by Artois Hounds in 1431.

 The Artois Hound is a medium sized dog with well measured and muscular body.
 The head is broad and strong.
 Attached to the height of the line of the eye, the wide ear is nearly flat which differentiates it from other French hounds.
 The rounded end reaches the beginning of the nose.
 The eyes are prominent, large, very open and dark brown.
 The hair is short, thick and quite flat.
-The coat pattern is dark, similar to the coat of a badger.
-The head is fawn, its main colors are mainly tan or black and white in any combination.
+The beast is dark, pulling the hare or badger.
+The black form a coat or large spots.
+The head is usually fawn, sometimes with black.

 Character and behavior

 The Artois Hound is described in the FCI standard as a vigorous and hardy dog, balanced and affectionate.
 Very intelligent, this dog can get in Artois pack from the age of six months.
 It is considered obedient and of great kindness, although some subjects require too dominant firm education.

 As it is mostly used for hunting, the Artois should be trained as a real hound.
 It is preferable to raise your Artois puppy in a house with big garden or yard where the little one can run.

 You must be the sports type - you have to spend time on walk and physical training with your dog.